 You can donate online

-Under “Your Donation Will Support:” select Museum Fund from the drop down choices.
-You can also choose a one time or monthly donation or indicate if you would like to designate your donation in memory of or in honour of someone.
-You can also make your donation anonymous if you would prefer.
+You can choose a one time or monthly donation – the monthly is a great way to spread out your donation to make it a bit easier.
+And you can indicate if you would like to designate your donation in memory of or in honour of someone.

 You can donate by cheque or money order